-Reinsurance premiums ceded represent the amount of premiums written that are ceded to reinsurers either through quota share or XOL reinsurance.
+Reinsurance premiums ceded represent the amount of premiums written that are ceded to reinsurers either through quota share agreements that pass risk transfer or XOL reinsurance.
 We enter into reinsurance agreements, in part, to limit our exposure to potential losses as well as to provide additional capacity for growth.
 Reinsurance premiums ceded are recognized over the reinsurance contract period in proportion to the period of risk covered.
 The volume of our reinsurance premiums ceded is impacted by the level of our premiums earned and any decision we make to increase or decrease limits, retention levels, and co-participations.